 It’s not like the 2012 class wasn’t good.
 What about Lincoln?
 Amour?
 Beasts of the Southern Wild?
 Bueller?
 Bueller?
 Is anyone from the Academy listening?
 It’s disappointing that a middlebrow drama like “Argo” took the top prize that year.
 That is all.

-The 1999 Academy Awards were full of shocking winners.
-Perhaps none more so than Gwenyth Paltrow winning Best Actress over her far more deserving rival Cate Blanchett for Elizabeth.
+The 1998 Academy Awards were full of shocking winners.
+Perhaps none more so than Gwenyth Paltrow winning Best Actress (for Shakespeare in Love) over her far more deserving rival Cate Blanchett for Elizabeth.
 Okay, I must admit, the whole Saving Private Ryan snub that year was hard to swallow too.

 It’s widely accepted that Paltrow only won the Oscar because Harvey Weinstein was extremely aggressive in his campaign for the award.
 That part didn’t age well, did it?